chrisbrowneanu/ENGN2225/assessment.md

 *  Download the Research Paper template ([Word docx](http://eng.anu.edu.au/courses/ENGN2225/course-files/templates/individual_research_paper.docx)) ([Apple Pages](http://eng.anu.edu.au/courses/ENGN2225/course-files/templates/individual_research_paper.pages.zip)) ([OpenOffice.org](http://eng.anu.edu.au/courses/ENGN2225/course-files/templates/individual_research_paper.odt)) ([LateX](http://eng.anu.edu.au/courses/ENGN2225/course-files/templates/individual_research_paper.zip))

+#### Marking Criteria
+All criteria have equal weight.

+  * Demonstration that the task requirements have been met
+  * Take a whole-of-system approach when discussing the design
+  * Detailed understanding of the systems engineering theory
+  * Demonstration of systems theory to improve design outcomes or operational performance
+  * Quality and relevance of bibliography

 #### Submission
 **Draft: ** submission on WATTLE by 10am Monday, the week of the topic.
 This is to allow time for the Peer Reviewers to provide comments by Friday of the topic week.
 A Turnitin report should be submitted with the Draft to help the reviewers confirm that your content is original.
 **Final: ** submission on WATTLE by 10am Friday, the week after the topic.
 Your research paper will be marked by your tutor.